Healing starts with generous listening.

 Connections formed often continue long after the program ends.

-Since launch, more than 1400 person have participated, reporting increases in self-esteem, emotional awareness, and social belonging.
+Since launch, more than 1500 people have participated, reporting increases in self-esteem, emotional awareness, and social belonging.

 What Makes This Different